Welcome to your community cinema, bringing the best in film to Long Ashton

 If you would like to get in touch please contact longashtoncommunitycinema@gmail.com

-Saturday, March 15th at Long Ashton Community Centre.
-Doors and Bar from 19:00pm and the film starts at 19:45pm.
+Saturday, March 21st, 2026 at Long Ashton Community Centre.
+Doors and bar from 7pm.
+Film starts around 7:45pm.